renilvincent32/duplicate-file-check/README.md

  - Please provide folderPath as a relative or absolute path.
 The compare mode could be 0, 1 or 2.

 If you do not have JDK 17 installed, you may run the service within the docker container.
 You need to have docker runtime installed in your machine.
- - Kindly copy the required test files into the testFiles folder in the project
+ - Kindly copy the required test files into the testFiles folder in the project.
+This is an extremely important step.
  - Goto the project root folder and run the following command
  - `docker build . -t duplicate-service` - this creates a docker image.
 You may verify image is created successfully by running `docker images`.
  - Once the image is successfully created, run the following command